Advanced Search

 OLINER A and STEARLEY J. What supercomputers say: A study of five system logs[C].
 37th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN'07), Edinburgh, UK, 2007: 575–584. doi: 10.1109/DSN.2007.103.

 WEI J, WANG Xuezhi, SCHUURMANS D, et al. Chain-of-thought prompting elicits reasoning in large language models[C].
-Proceedings of the 36th International Conference on Neural Information Processing Systems, New Orleans, USA, 2022: 1800.
+The 36th International Conference on Neural Information Processing Systems, New Orleans, USA, 2022: 1800.

 BROWN T B, MANN B, RYDER N, et al. Language models are few-shot learners[C].
-Proceedings of the 34th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2020: 159.
+The 34th International Conference on Neural Information Processing Systems, Vancouver, Canada, 2020: 159.

 • 加载中